Kyle East was appointed to the position of Brownsville-Haywood County 911 Communications Center Supervisor in January, 2016.

 In 1976, Haywood County sent its first two EMTs to Shelby State Community College in Memphis to paramedic school, where they were trained to administer certain drugs, interpret heart rhythms and start IVs.

-Under the direction of Jimmy Studdard, who has been with the authority for 36 years, the Ambulance Authority was classified as a Class A service by the State of Tennessee.
+Under the direction of Jimmy Studdard, who was with the authority for 36 years, the Ambulance Authority was classified as a Class A service by the State of Tennessee.
+In the fall of 2015 Jimmy passed away.
+The county commission appointed veteran ambulance authority worker David Smith as its new director.
 The Brownsville-Haywood County Ambulance Authority currently has 20 full-time employees, 12 part-time employees, four ambulances and Hospital Wings in the same complex at 1601 Welch Street in Brownsville.

 With three shifts, the Ambulance Authority operates four ambulances, one basic life support and three advanced life support units.
 The advanced units run emergency calls and are stocked with advanced monitoring equipment.
 The basic EMT-IV training currently takes one year.
 Paramedic training is currently an additional year of intense training with more invasive life-saving techniques which can make the difference between life and death.
 The call volume now runs in excess of 250 calls per month.
 The Authority also uses the services of about 60 trained First Responders in the community.